 To protect your recreation vehicle's exterior finish, wash it often and thoroughly.

-For recreation vehicles with painted exterior graphics, if desired you may wash and wax your vehicle 60 days after purchase.
+You may wash and wax your new recreation vehicle 60 days after purchase.
 The exterior paint needs time to cure before any wax is applied to the exterior surface.
 Careful maintenance for the first 60 days will assure a long lasting durable finish.

-Your recreation vehicle is exposed to many environmental conditions that have an adverse affect on the paint finish:
+Your RV is exposed to many environmental conditions that have an adverse affect on the paint finish:

-· F ······

-Road Salt and Sodium Chloride
+- □ Road Salt and Sodium Chloride

-Road Tar / Bugs
+- Road Tar / Bugs

-Bird Droppings / Tree Sap
+- Bird Droppings / Tree Sap

-Industrial Fallout / Acid Rain / Pollution
+- □ Industrial Fallout / Acid Rain/Pollution

-П UV Exposure and Moisture
+- □ UV Exposure and Moisture

 The most common problems resulting from these conditions are corrosion, staining, and chemical spotting.
-Generally, the longer the foreign material remains in contact with the exterior finish, the more extensive the damage.
+Generally, the longer the foreign material remains in contact with the exterior finish the more extensive the damage.
 These problems can be minimized by regularly scheduled washing and polishing.
 Wash your recreation vehicle as soon as possible if it becomes contaminated with foreign material.

 Avoid parking under trees or near ocean sea salt.
 Ice or snow should be brushed off, not scraped, from the painted surface.
+Avoid gravel roads.